michrome/heroku-buildpack-mozjpeg-encoder/README.md

     $ heroku config:add BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-multi.git
     ```

-2. Create text file named `.buildpacks` in the root of your application.
+2. Create a file named `.buildpacks` in the root of your application.
 Its contents should be:
     1. For Ruby and Rails

         ````